peteroupc/peteroupc.github.io/bernreq.md

 However, ordinary Bernstein polynomials can't in general converge to a function faster than $O(1/n)$, a result known since Voronovskaya (1932) and a rate that will lead to an **infinite expected number of coin flips in general**.
 (See also my [**supplemental notes**](https://peteroupc.github.io/bernsupp.html).)

-But Lorentz (1966) showed that if the function is positive and has a continuous $k$-th derivative, there are polynomials with non-negative Bernstein coefficients that converge at the rate $O(1/n^{k/2})$ (and thus can enable a **finite expected number of coin flips** if the function is "smooth" enough).
+But Lorentz (1966) showed that if the function is positive and has a continuous $k$-th derivative, there are polynomials with nonnegative Bernstein coefficients that converge at the rate $O(1/n^{k/2})$ (and thus can enable a **finite expected number of coin flips** if the function is "smooth" enough).

 Thus, people have developed alternatives, including iterated Bernstein polynomials, to improve the convergence rate.
 These include Micchelli (1973), Guan (2009), Güntürk and Li (2021a, 2021b), the "Lorentz operator" in Holtz et al. (2011) (see also "[**New coins from old, smoothly**](#New_coins_from_old_smoothly)"), and Draganov (2014).